zhanymkanov/fastapi-best-practices/README.md

 ```
 2. Help FastAPI to generate an easy-to-understand docs
    1. Set `response_model`, `status_code`, `description`, etc.
-   2. If models and statuses may vary, use `responses` route attribute to add docs for different responses
+   2. If models and statuses vary, use `responses` route attribute to add docs for different responses
 ```python
 from fastapi import APIRouter, status